NanoComp/meep/doc/docs/FAQ.md

 ### How do I model graphene or other 2d materials with single-atom thickness?

-For modeling 2d materials, you will need to use a one-pixel-thick [conductor](Materials.md#conductivity-and-complex).
-It is not necessary for the `resolution` to specify a pixel size of one atom because of [subpixel averaging](#can-subpixel-averaging-be-applied-to-dispersive-materials).
+For modeling 2d materials, you can use a planar one-pixel-thick [conductor](Materials.md#conductivity-and-complex) via e.g. a [`Block`](Python_User_Interface.md#block) with `size` of `meep.Vector3(x,y,0)` in a 3d cell.
+It is not necessary for the grid `resolution` to specify a pixel size of one atom due to [subpixel averaging](#can-subpixel-averaging-be-applied-to-dispersive-materials).
+However, because of the layer's finite thickness you will need to *multiply* the value of the surface conductivity by the `resolution`.

 Usage: Structures
 -----------------